apache/solr/solr/example/films/README.md

 This example uses the _default configset that ships with Solr plus some custom fields added via Schema API.

-The data is was fetched from Freebase, which was shutdown in 2016, and the data license is present in the films-LICENSE.txt file.
+The data is was fetched from Freebase and the data license is present in the films-LICENSE.txt file.
+Freebase was shutdown in 2016 by Google.

 This data consists of the following fields:
  * "id" - unique identifier for the movie